nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 An off-the-shoulder black top with a black sports bra underneath.
 So.
 Cute.

 However, I don't look like Ana de Armas so I had to find some items that worked for me.
 You will too and that's okay.
 It's all about experimentation and finding what you feel great in.

+It took me a minute to figure out what I looked okay in.
+I, like a lot of women, have body issues and I feel like my weight fluctuates all over the place.
+Finding what you feel good in is so important, so I took some time to find thoughtful pieces that would work well together and I could mix and match.

+We're going to run through some questions that may help you find your style.

+What is athleisure?

+What do you like?

+What to start with?